 (B) not be sent back to work until any such signs or symptoms have abated, but in no event in less than 10 minutes after the employee reaches the shade.

 3.6 Training.
-If at any point in the calendar year a worksite temperature of at least 80 degrees is reasonably expected (as defined in Rule 3.1.4), then an employer shall implement the following training measures by April 20th of each year (except, in 2022, by May 31st), and upon hiring for new employees hired after those training measures.
+If at any point in the calendar year a worksite temperature of at least 80 degrees is reasonably expected (as defined in Rule [3.1.6][Deleted: ]), then an employer shall implement the following training measures by April 20th of each year [Deleted: ], and upon hiring for new employees hired after those training measures.

 3.6.1 Training shall be provided to all employees on the following: